 Article ID: 156932 - View products that this article applies to.

-File I/O on Microsoft Windows NT, Windows 2000, and Windows XP can be synchronous or asynchronous.
-The default behavior for I/O is synchronous: an I/O function is called and returns when the I/O is complete.
-Asynchronous I/O, on the other hand, allows an I/O function to return execution back to the caller immediately, but the I/O is not assumed to be complete until some future time.
+File I/O on Microsoft Windows can be synchronous or asynchronous.
+The default behavior for I/O is synchronous, where an I/O function is called and returns when the I/O is complete.
+Asynchronous I/O allows an I/O function to return execution back to the caller immediately, but the I/O is not assumed to be complete until some future time.
 The operating system notifies the caller when the I/O is complete.
 Alternatively, the caller can determine the status of the outstanding I/O operation by using services of the operating system.

 The advantage of asynchronous I/O is that the caller has time to do other work or issue more requests while the I/O operation is being completed.
-The term Overlapped I/O is frequently used for Asynchronous I/O and Non-overlapped I/O for Synchronous I/O. This article uses the terms Asynchronous and Synchronous for I/O operations under Windows NT.
-This article assumes the reader has certain familiarity with the File I/O functions such as CreateFile, ReadFile, WriteFile.
+The term Overlapped I/O is frequently used for Asynchronous I/O and Non-overlapped I/O for Synchronous I/O. This article uses the terms Asynchronous and Synchronous for I/O operations.
+This article assumes the reader has familiarity with the File I/O functions such as CreateFile, ReadFile, WriteFile.

 Frequently, asynchronous I/O operations behave just as synchronous I/O. Certain conditions that this article discusses in the later sections make the I/O operations complete synchronously.
 The caller has no time for background work because the I/O functions do not return until the I/O is complete.